 Seniors are required to fulfill all course requirements during the first semester, which will include taking a final exam.

-Second semester seniors who are receiving a grade of F(1) or D(2) in a course may be required to take a final exam.
-Teachers will administer finals.
-Any questions regarding final exams should be first directed to the individual course teacher.
-Further questions should be directed to the course department chairperson.
-Any questions or whether or not a class is needed for graduation should be directed to the student's counselor.
+Second semester final exams are at the discretion of the course teacher and will be communicated accordingly at the beginning of second semester.
+Seniors who are receiving a letter grade of a "D" or "F" in a course may be required to take a final exam.
+Any questions regarding final exams should be first directed to the individual course teacher; further questions should be directed to the course department chairperson.
+Any questions about graduation requirements should be directed to the student's counselor.